Last Updated on September 6, 2022 by

 Why People Decide to Quit Taking Medications

 When someone wishes to stop taking their medication it should be an empowering moment.
-Maybe after years of taking antidepressants the person is feeling like the depression is over, and the medication is no longer needed.
+Maybe after years of taking antidepressants, the person is feeling like the depression is over, and the medication is no longer needed.
 Or an individual who suffers from back pain may want to try a chiropractor, rather than their prescribed Hydrocodone.
-Could be that someone with heartburn has decided to eat a raw vegan diet and doesn’t feel the need to take the medications.
+It could be that someone with heartburn has decided to eat a raw vegan diet and doesn’t feel the need to take the medications.
 All three of these examples are common, and valid reasons, for a person to inquire into an alternative to their daily dose of medication.
-However, upon trying to quit taking the medications, many people discover new symptoms, or flare ups of old symptoms begin to come about, and make them question if coming off the medication is the right idea.
+However, upon trying to quit taking the medications, many people discover new symptoms or flare-ups of old symptoms begin to come about, and make them question if coming off the medication is the right idea.

 When this begins, it is hard to know where to turn, or why this is happening.

-But all answers can be found in the brain chemistry and through neuroscience…
+But helpful answers can be found in brain chemistry and neuroscience…

-There are many types of prescription medication, each one will effect a different area of the brain, and have its own unique symptoms and side effects.
-Many of these effects will lead the user to feel as though they need the medication, or they are addicted, but all of these feelings are simply just reactions in the brain.
-In fact, the drug Methamphetamine and the prescription medication Adderall, have similar effects on the brain.
-And, one study explains, Oreo cookies may create similar reactions in the brain, as using the illegal drug Cocaine.
-To truly understand how your brain chemistry is impacted by ingesting these substances, an individual review and proper testing must be done.
+There are many types of prescription medication.
+Each one will affect a different area of the brain, and have its own unique symptoms and side effects.
+Many of these effects will lead the user to feel as though they need the medication, or they are addicted.
+These feelings reflect reactions or changes in the brain.
+In fact, the drug methamphetamine and prescription medication Adderall, have similar effects on the brain.
+And, one study explains, Oreo cookies may create similar reactions in the brain as cocaine.
+To truly understand how a person’s brain chemistry is impacted by ingesting these substances, proper testing and individual assessments must be done.

-Opioids are a drug class that includes pain medications, as well as the illegal drugs heroin and Opium.
+Opioids are a drug class that includes pain medications, as well as the illegal drugs heroin and opium.
 According to research “Opioids target the brain’s reward system by flooding the circuit with dopamine.
 Dopamine is a neurotransmitter present in regions of the brain that regulate movement, emotion, cognition, motivation, and feelings of pleasure.
 The overstimulation of this system, which rewards our natural behaviors, produces the euphoric effects sought by people who misuse drugs and teaches them to repeat the behavior.
 Our brains are wired to ensure that we will repeat life-sustaining activities by associating those activities with pleasure or reward.
-Whenever this reward circuit is activated, the brain notes that something important is happening that needs to be remembered, and teaches us to do it again and again, without thinking about it.
+Whenever this reward circuit is activated, the brain notes that something important is happening that needs to be remembered and teaches us to do it again and again, without thinking about it.
 Because drugs of abuse stimulate the same circuit, we learn to abuse drugs in the same way.”
-For someone wishing to quit Opioids, the desire to quit may be overcome by their brains desire for the drug, leading to a high relapse rate.
-If you or a loved one are having a hard time trying to quit Opioids please click to continue reading about Opioid WIthdrawal.
+For someone wishing to quit opioids, the desire to quit may be overcome by their obsessive desire for the drug, leading to a high relapse rate.

 Kicking Prescription Dependence For Good